 Shortlisting criteria Weighting Demonstrated understanding of and experience in the aims and requirements for the 40% learning partnership: Your understanding of the evidence base and opportunity space in enterprise support for underserved entrepreneurs, placemaking strategies and regeneration, equitable economic development and policy and community wealth building, systems change, and social business models and financing requirements as well as the enterprise funding landscape.
 Experience of leading similar multi-stakeholder learning partnerships, the outcomes of these partnerships for participants, and your role in achieving these outcomes.
 Experience and understanding of social business models and ability to support and coach partners to consider and make improvements towards improving TEH's capacity for achieving self-sustainability.
 Experience of quantitative and qualitative data collection and analysis drawing on multiple data sources and ability to translate these into useable insights.
 Able to demonstrate the impact previous learning partnerships have had on supporting process changes and improvements.
 Experience in facilitation and supporting diverse stakeholders to reflect and learn collaboratively.
 Experience in scoping into new and experimental or exploratory areas and supporting partners to reflect on how to make use of these learnings.
-Project management 000/ Quality and relevance of proposed learning partnership approach, which should include: a.
-An overview of how you would co-design and deliver the learning partnership including your outline methodology; 30% Suggested data collection and analysis tools, how you will engage participants in a manner that is non-extractive and does not lead to engagement-fatigue, and how you will support core stakeholders to engage with insights generated; How you will conduct additional scoping and research into a) community ownership opportunities and b) follow-on financing/capital requirements for TEH members, and how these findings will be integrated into the learning approach; d.
-How you will support Trampoline NH to learn about TEH's business model requirements; e.
-Indicative timeline; f.
-Questions for consideration, based on your understanding of the brief, as well as risks and potential mitigation; g.
-Ethics statement.
-Expertise and experience of the delivery team matches the scope of work.
-20%

-Affordability and alignment of day rates with level of experience and expertise offered.
-10% -- ----- --
+Project management Quality and relevance of proposed learning partnership approach, which should include: 30% a.
+An overview of how you would co-design and deliver the learning partnership including your outline methodology; b. suggested data collection and analysis tools, how you will engage participants in a manner that is non-extractive and does not lead to engagement-fatigue, and how you will support core stakeholders to engage with insights generated; C. how you will conduct additional scoping and research into a) community ownership opportunities and b) follow-on financing/capital requirements for TEH members, and how these findings will be integrated into the learning approach; d. how you will support Trampoline NH to learn about TEH's business model requirements; e. indicative timeline; f. questions for consideration, based on your understanding of the brief, as well as risks and potential mitigation; g. ethics statement.
+Expert ise and experience of the delivery team matches the scope of work.
+20% Afford ability and alignment of day rates with level of experience and expertise offered.
+10%

 We will invite up to four preferred candidates to meet with a panel of the core stakeholders for an online discussion lasting up to one hour.
-This discussion will focus on unpacking details and proposals from candidates' applications, and creating space for candidates and the panel to start getting to know each other.
+This discussion will focus on unpacking details and proposals from candidates' applications and creating space for candidates and the panel to start getting to know each other.
 At the end of the discussion, we will ask for the names and contact details of two references who candidates have worked with previously.

-We expect application screening and shortlisting to take place between 1st - 13th May with shortlisted candidates informed on 13th May.
+We expect application screening and shortlisting to take place between May 13th - May 21st with shortlisted candidates informed by May 21st.
 Please note that we may not be able to provide candidates who are not shortlisted with comprehensive feedback.

+Online discussions will be held on one of the following dates:

+- May 27th at 11AM

+- May 27th at 12.30PM

+- May 28th at 11AM

+- May 29th at 11AM

-Online discussions will be held on one of the following dates, please let us know when submitting your application if you are unable to make any of these times, although you should be aware that we may not be able to make accommodations outside of these times:
+- If you are unable to make any of these times, please let us know when you submit your application though you should be aware that we might not be able to make accommodations outside of these times.

-- 27th May at 11am

-- 27th May at 12.30pm

-- 28th May at 11am

-- 29th May at 11am

-We expect to decide on a learning partner by 29th May and will share decisions soon afterwards.
+We expect to decide on a learning partner by May 29th and will share decisions soon afterwards.